Fellow-Consulting-AG/docapp-docs/docs/doc2/modules/doc-scan.md

 ![](/_images/doc2/Modules/doc-scan/DOC2-Scan-Manager-installation-completed.png)

 Open web browser to test if the app works by entering: <https://local.polydocs.io:12500/> <br>
-If you see this message on the screen, you must first make some settings in your FritzBox if you are using one.
+If you see this message on the screen, you must first make some settings in your FritzBox network settings if you are using one.
 ![](/_images/doc2/Modules/doc-scan/DOC2-this site cant be reached.png)

 All information can be found **[here](http://127.0.0.1:8000/doc2/modules/doc-scan/#fritzbox-network-settings)**.

 When you see this screen you are ready to click on `Doc2`.

 ![](/_images/doc2/Modules/doc-scan/DOC2-main-website.png)

 You will be redirected to the DOC² login page where you can enter your credentials to access your dashboard.

 ![](/_images/doc2/Modules/doc-scan/DOC2_Login_EN.png)

-Now all you have to do is activate the Doc Scan module in the settings and you're ready to go.
+All you need to do now is to activate Doc Scan in the settings under Modules.
 ![](/_images/doc2/Modules/doc-scan/DOC2-Settings-Modules-Doc Scan.png)

 ---